-The ILSP LLM is designed to prepare students for practicing international law; however, after graduating from the program, many of our students sit for the New York bar exam.
+The ILSP LLM is designed to prepare students for practicing international law; however, after graduating from the program, some of our students sit for the NY bar exam.
 We urge students interested in taking a US bar exam to look at the “Comprehensive Guide to Bar Admission Requirements,” which lists the bar eligibility requirements of the 50 states plus Washington DC.
-The guide is published by the National Conference of Bar Examiners.
+The publication is available on the National Conference of Bar Examiners website.